 The most important thing you can do in any emergency situation is to stay calm.

-If an emergency occurs when Vetcetera is open (Monday, Wednesday and Friday: 9:00 AM to 6:00 PM Tuesday and Thursday from 11:00 AM to 8:00 PM) call us at 570-345-3250.
-Tell our receptionist that you have an emergency.
-Emergencies always take top priority with your doctors.
+If an emergency occurs when Vetcetera is open (Monday, Wednesday, and Friday: 9:00 AM to 6:00 PM, Tuesday and Thursday 11:00 AM to 6:00 PM) call us at 570-345-3250.
+If you are having trouble getting through, text that number stating who you are and what your emergency is.

 Signs of An Emergency & What To Do

 The best advice in most pet emergencies is to contact help immediately — either our office during regular hours or one of the 24 hour practices listed above.
 It is important not only to know when to call for help, but also what to do until help becomes available.

 The following list displays some of the most serious and time-sensitive situations.
 Any one of these conditions may be life threatening, depending on severity:

 - Breathing difficulty

 - Shock from any cause

 - Severe allergic reactions